The Three Minute Thesis Competition

 Our 3MT

-The 8th annual 3MT competition took place in March 2023.
-We had 32 students compete and witnessed some fantastic presentations.
-We can't wait to see what our new and returning participants bring in 2024.
+The 9th annual 3MT competition took place in April 2024.
+We had 27 students compete and witnessed some fantastic presentations.
+We can't wait to see what our new and returning participants bring in 2025.
 To help students prepare for the 3MT we offer a workshop series that will guide students through the whole process-- developing the talk, creating the slide, and practicing the presentation.
-More information about the workshop series and registration for the 2024 competition is coming soon!
-You can view all the 2023 preliminary and final round presentations here.

 Past Participants